• Skip to primary navigation

 Description

-Collard greens stuffed with mushroom and vegan grounds, smothered in marinara, and baked to perfection.
+Collard greens with mushrooms and vegan grounds, smothered in marinara, and baked to perfection.
 Perfect for an elevated plant-based dinner!

 Ingredients